Jan Huitema

-Jan Huitema (born 5 July 1984) is a Dutch politician and Member of the European Parliament (MEP) from the Netherlands since July 2014.
-He is a member of the People's Party for Freedom and Democracy, part of Renew Europe.
-He was reelected in 2019.
+Jan Huitema (born 5 July 1984) is a Dutch politician who served as a Member of the European Parliament (MEP) from 2014 to 2024.
+He is a member of the People's Party for Freedom and Democracy (VVD), part of Renew Europe in the European Parliament, until 2019 the Alliance of Liberals and Democrats for Europe.

 Early life and education

 Huitema was born as the son of a farmer in Heerenveen.
 He went to high school in Sneek.
 Huitema obtained a bachelor's degree in Animal Sciences at Wageningen University and followed this up with a master's degree in Animal Production Systems at the same university in 2008.

 Career

 Huitema started working as a policy employee for Dutch member of the European Parliament (MEP) Jan Mulder in 2008 and worked for him until 2009.
 He worked a further three years in the same position for Holger Krahmer, a German Free Democratic Party MEP.
 In 2012 he decided to return to the family farm.

 Together with his father Huitema owns a dairy farm with 130 cows based in Makkinga.
 He was placed sixth on the People's Party for Freedom and Democracy's list of candidates for the 2014 European Parliament elections.
 Huitema stated that while working for MEPs he saw numerous reports, opinions and proposals which looked great in theory but were in practice infeasible, specifically targeting new parts of the Common Agricultural Policy.
 He campaigned the country by touring with a 1954 Fordson Dexta tractor.
 His slogan for entering the European Parliament was: "Brussels could use some farmers wisdom".